FalcoSuessgott/vault-kubernetes-kms/docs/quickstart.md

 ## Overview
 This guide will:

-1. Start `minikube` locally, bridge it to your localhost in order to access application running locally
+1. Start `minikube` locally, bridge it to your localhost in order to access any application running on your system
-2. Show that secrets are per default unencrypted in etcd
+2. Show that secrets are per default unencrypted stored in etcd
-3. Start and Configure Vaults Transit Engine (used for encrypted Kubernetes Secrets) and the Kubernetes Auth method (so the plugins Service Account can authenticate to Vault), as well as a KMS policy.
+3. Start and configure Vaults Transit Engine (used for encrypted Kubernetes secrets) and the Kubernetes auth method (so the plugins service account can authenticate to Vault), as well as a KMS policy.
-4. Run the KMS Plugin
+4. Deploy the KMS Plugin as a single Pod
-5. Configure the `kube-apiserver` for encrypting kubernetes secrets
+5. Configure the `kube-apiserver` to use the encryption provider and restart the kube-apiserver
-6. Show Secrets are now encrypted stored in etcd
+6. Show secrets are now encrypted stored in etcd
 7. Encrypt all previously existing Secrets
-8. Show decryption works after `kube-apiserver` performs a reboot
+8. Show decryption works after `kube-apiserver` performs a restart

 ## 1. Minikube Setup
 Start `minikube`, bridge it to localhost, to access application running locally and enforce `v1.29.0` for KMSv2 Plugin usage: